tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 * Get Device Firmware Status for the whole Organization

 [\[Quick Start for Live Tools Dashboard Script\]](#quick-start-guide-for-the-live-tools-dashboard-script)
-This script can be used for the following live tools only
+The [live tools](scripts/live-tools.py) script can be used to run the following live tools:

+* Live Tools
+   * 1\.
+Blink LEDs
+   * 2\.
+Ping
-* Live Tools \- Blink LEDs, Ping, Reboot Devices
+   * 3\.
+Reboot Devices

 ## Quick Start Guide for the Meraki Dashboard Script

-This is a quick start guide to get you up and running with the dashboard script right away, you can then build it up or edit it to suit your needs.
+This is a quick start guide to get you up and running with the [Meraki dashboard script](scripts/meraki-dashboard.py) right away, you can then build it up or edit it to suit your needs.
 **NOTE:** Python must be already installed

-1. Download a copy of the “*meraki-dashboard.py*” script and place it in your working directory.
+1. Download a copy of the [“*meraki-dashboard.py*”](scripts/meraki-dashboard.py) script and place it in your working directory.
 2. Open the “*meraki-dashboard.py*” script in a text editor of your choice and paste in the values for your [Organization ID](https://developer.cisco.com/meraki/api-v1/get-organizations/) and [API Key](https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API#Generate_API_Key) on lines 20 and 21\.

 **NOTE:** *Beware, this is not a secure API Key storage method\!*